-There are so many reasons you should choose Android platform for mobile application development.
+There are so many reasons you should choose the Android platform for mobile application development.

 Zero/negligible development cost

-The development tools like Android SDK, JDK, and Eclipse IDE etc. are free to download for the android mobile application development.
-Also Google charge a small fee $25, to distribute your mobile app on the Android Market.
+The development tools like Android SDK, JDK, and Eclipse IDE, etc. are free to download for the android mobile application development.
+Also, Google charges a small fee of $25, to distribute your mobile app on the Android Market.

 The Android OS is an open-source platform based on the Linux kernel and multiple open-source libraries.
-In this way developers are free to contribute or extend the platform as necessary for building mobile apps which run on Android devices.
+In this way, developers are free to contribute to or extend the platform as necessary for building mobile apps which run on Android devices.

-In market, there are a wide range of hardware devices powered by the Android OS, including many different phones and tablet.
-Even development of android mobile apps can occur on Windows, Mac OS or Linux.
+In the market, there is a wide range of hardware devices powered by the Android OS, including many different phones and tablets.
+Even the development of android mobile apps can occur on Windows, Mac OS, or Linux.

 World wide a large number of telecom carriers like Airtel, Vodafone, Idea Cellular, AT&T Mobility, BSNL, etc. are supporting Android-powered phones.

 Open Distribution Model

 Android Market place (Google Play store) has very few restrictions on the content or functionality of an android app.
-So the developer can distribute theirs app through the Google Play store and as well other distribution channels like Amazon’s app store.
+So the developer can distribute their app through the Google Play store and as well other distribution channels like Amazon’s app store.